 - The individual recording the birth must sign the hospital’s Photographer Agreement.

-- Photography can begin only when allowed by the physician or hospital staff.
+- Photography can begin only when allowed by the provider or hospital staff.

 - The photographer must obtain permission from hospital staff before taking their picture.